Katacc/DnD-5E/Iostria/Iostria.md

 ## 1.1 Children of the light

 ### Zodlios The God of Justice
-Other names: The god of cruelty, The god of strength Worshipped by the king and is the god of the great kingdom based in Airedale.
+Other names: The god of cruelty, The god of strength
+Worshipped by the king and is the god of the great kingdom based in Airedale.
 Holy symbol is the sun held over on the tip of a sword

 ### Hecataeus  The God of wisdom
-Other names: The wise one, The enlightened one,
+Other names: The wise one, The enlightened one
 worshipped by most scholars and wizards
 Holy symbol is an owl

 ### Dhemes The God of madness
-Other names: The mad one, The all knowing one, The father of monsters Worshipped by those who are obsessed with the acquisition of knowledge to the point of madness and Necromancers Holy symbol is a celtic kraken
+Other names: The mad one, The all knowing one, The father of monsters
+Worshipped by those who are obsessed with the acquisition of knowledge to the point of madness and Necromancers
+Holy symbol is a celtic kraken